jooby-project/jooby/md/mvc-routes.md

 ### binding req params

-A mvc handler can be bound to current request parameters:
+A mvc handler can be bound to request parameters:

 ```java
    @GET